chinatsu/chinatsu/README.md

 💻 i like python and rust, but i primarily work with kotlin and typescript

-🕹️ i play a lot of tetris, and i help run [harddrop](https://harddrop.com); one of the largest tetris communities in the world
+🕹️ i play a lot of tetris

 🎵 i'm quite interested in music, feel free to chat with me about that